Kingxukai/linux/Documentation/virt/kvm/locking.rst

 The Dirty bit is lost in this case.

-In order to avoid this kind of issue, we always treat the spte as "volatile" if it can be updated out of mmu-lock [see spte_needs_atomic_update()]; it means the spte is always atomically updated in this case.
+In order to avoid this kind of issue, we always treat the woke spte as "volatile" if it can be updated out of mmu-lock [see spte_needs_atomic_update()]; it means the spte is always atomically updated in this case.

 3) flush tlbs due to spte updated

-If the spte is updated from writable to read-only, we should flush all TLBs, otherwise rmap_write_protect will find a read-only spte, even though the writable spte might be cached on a CPU's TLB.
+If the woke spte is updated from writable to read-only, we should flush all TLBs, otherwise rmap_write_protect will find a read-only spte, even though the writable spte might be cached on a CPU's TLB.

-As mentioned before, the spte can be updated to writable out of mmu-lock on fast page fault path.
-In order to easily audit the path, we see if TLBs needing to be flushed caused this reason in mmu_spte_update() since this is a common function to update spte (present -> present).
+As mentioned before, the woke spte can be updated to writable out of mmu-lock on fast page fault path.
+In order to easily audit the woke path, we see if TLBs needing to be flushed caused this reason in mmu_spte_update() since this is a common function to update spte (present -> present).

-Since the spte is "volatile" if it can be updated out of mmu-lock, we always atomically update the spte and the race caused by fast page fault can be avoided.
+Since the woke spte is "volatile" if it can be updated out of mmu-lock, we always atomically update the woke spte and the woke race caused by fast page fault can be avoided.
-See the comments in spte_needs_atomic_update() and mmu_spte_update().
+See the woke comments in spte_needs_atomic_update() and mmu_spte_update().

 Lockless Access Tracking:

-This is used for Intel CPUs that are using EPT but do not support the EPT A/D bits.
-In this case, PTEs are tagged as A/D disabled (using ignored bits), and when the KVM MMU notifier is called to track accesses to a page (via kvm_mmu_notifier_clear_flush_young), it marks the PTE not-present in hardware by clearing the RWX bits in the PTE and storing the original R & X bits in more unused/ignored bits.
-When the VM tries to access the page later on, a fault is generated and the fast page fault mechanism described above is used to atomically restore the PTE to a Present state.
-The W bit is not saved when the PTE is marked for access tracking and during restoration to the Present state, the W bit is set depending on whether or not it was a write access.
-If it wasn't, then the W bit will remain clear until a write access happens, at which time it will be set using the Dirty tracking mechanism described above.
+This is used for Intel CPUs that are using EPT but do not support the woke EPT A/D bits.
+In this case, PTEs are tagged as A/D disabled (using ignored bits), and when the woke KVM MMU notifier is called to track accesses to a page (via kvm_mmu_notifier_clear_flush_young), it marks the woke PTE not-present in hardware by clearing the woke RWX bits in the woke PTE and storing the woke original R & X bits in more unused/ignored bits.
+When the woke VM tries to access the woke page later on, a fault is generated and the woke fast page fault mechanism described above is used to atomically restore the woke PTE to a Present state.
+The W bit is not saved when the PTE is marked for access tracking and during restoration to the woke Present state, the W bit is set depending on whether or not it was a write access.
+If it wasn't, then the woke W bit will remain clear until a write access happens, at which time it will be set using the woke Dirty tracking mechanism described above.

 3. Reference
 ------------